ALPs at FASER: The LHC as a Photon Beam Dump: Sensitivity Reach of FASER

 Notably, up to $\sim 10^5$ signal events can be expected in still unconstrained regions of parameter space.
 Note that FASER mainly probes the region of parameter space in which ALPs are required to be highly boosted to reach the detector.
 This is exactly the regime in which FASER has been shown to have significant discovery potential, comparable to the reach of SHiP for the case of dark photons~\cite{Feng:2017uoz}.
 Note also that in the upper part of the region covered by FASER, the lines with constant number of signal events are very tightly spaced.
 In this regime, the decay length is significantly smaller than the distance to the detector, $\bar{d}_a\ll \lmin$, resulting in a strong exponential suppression of the number of events once the decay length drops further, as discussed in Ref.~\cite{Feng:2017uoz}.
 This limits the ability to probe higher $\ga$, but also implies that the reach in this region of parameter space is highly insensitive to the number of background events and to the signal detection efficiency.

 In the right panel of \figref{yield}, we show FASER's projected total sensitivity in the ALP parameter space.
 Here we assume that backgrounds can be reduced to a negligible level and a signal acceptance of $100\%$.
 A more detailed discussion is postponed until \secref{detection}.
+We note that even the subdominant decay channel $a \to e^+ e^- \gamma$, which only has a branching fraction of $\sim 1\%$, may also be able to cover unprobed parameter space.

 For comparison, we also show future projections of the sensitivity reach for Belle-II~\cite{Dolan:2017osp}, as well as for the beam dump experiments NA62~\cite{Dobrich:2015jyk}, SeaQuest~\cite{Berlin:2018pwi}, and SHiP~\cite{Dobrich:2015jyk}.
 In the parameter space with $\ga \sim 3 \times 10^{-6} - 3 \times 10^{-2}$, FASER's reach is comparable to or better than the projected future sensitivities of these other experiments.
 As discussed above, in the regime of $\bar{d}_a\ll \lmin$, the contours with fixed number of signal events are very close to each other.
 As a result, the sensitivity reaches of FASER and the other experiments are similar, despite significant differences in luminosity.
 The effect of the increase in luminosity can, however, be observed at low values of coupling constants $\ga$ that allow larger lifetime.
 In this regime, ALPs can be less boosted and still reach FASER.
 However, such less energetic ALPs are typically characterized by larger $\theta_a$ and they miss FASER.
 This disadvantage is less pronounced for a much larger detector like SHiP.